top of page

 Key Takeaways

-• Banking compliance is universal: KYC, AML, and CTF form the foundation.
+• Compliance principles are universal: KYC, AML, and CTF form the foundation of banking in Hong Kong.

-• Risk factors are predictable, plan for them.
+• High-risk factors are predictable: plan for them proactively.

 bottom of page